redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-baremetal-environment-using-instack.html.md

 ### Setting Up the Undercloud Machine

 1. Select a machine within the baremetal environment on which to install the undercloud.
 2. Install [Fedora 20 x86_64](https://fedoraproject.org/en/get-fedora) on this machine.
-See [RDO Quickstart](http://openstack.redhat.com/Quickstart) page for a list of supported platforms for RDO in general.
-Instack installs have been tested on Fedora 20 x86_64 only.
+(Instack installs have been tested on Fedora 20 x86_64 only.)
 3. Add a user account and configure this user to have passwordless sudo access.
 This user will execute the steps for installation and deployment.
 The following example should be executed by the `root` user.
 It adds the user "stack". useradd stack passwd stack # specify a password